RESTORATIVE JUSTICE AND THE POLICE

 - We access community resources to provide support and help for those referred to our Association

-Our program is designed to provide facilitated Community Group Conferences and /or Victim-Offender Mediation that will enable the offender and the victim to meet in a safe, controlled environment.
+Our program is designed to provide facilitated restorative responses to harm that will enable the responsible party and the harmed party to meet in a safe, controlled environment.
 This enables the offender to take responsibility for his/her actions, and to take steps to repair the harm and damage caused by his/her behaviour.
-In addition, victims are provided with an opportunity to express how the offence has affected them, and to have any questions answered that will assist them in their healing process.
+In addition, persons harmed are provided with an opportunity to express how the offence has affected them, and to have any questions answered that will assist them in their healing process.

 Conferences only take place after the ARJAA team has met with all the parties individually and assessed that it is safe and reasonable to proceed to a face-to-face meeting.
 The conference also enable the parents of a young person to be part of the restoration process, along with other members of the community who have been affected by the offence.
 Together, all conference participants (with the guidance of a mediator) discuss and work together to create fair and proportionate resolution agreements that will be of positive benefit to the person who committed the act, both for reparation and for a disincentive to offend again.

-Reintegrating the offender back into the community is a vital dimension of restorative justice, and is accomplished when the individual regrets his crime and makes amends by carrying out the restorative contract developed during the conference.
+Reintegrating the responsible party back into the community is a vital dimension of restorative justice, and is accomplished when the individual regrets their crime and makes amends by carrying out the restorative contract developed during the conference.
 These actions coupled with the support and supervision of the ARJAA volunteer bring about the resolution of past issues, restoration with the community and empowerment to build on these new positive experiences and relationships.

 Consistent with the principles of restorative justice, our priority is to: